swisstackle/swisstackle.github.io/_posts/2024-05-30-Hello-World.md

 Andreas Clenow (the author of the book) uses [Zipline](https://github.com/stefan-jansen/zipline-reloaded) and Python to implement the strategy.
 However, as a C# Developer, I want to use Quantconnect because you can use it with C# (and python as well).
 Plus, Quantconnect has good and built in data and can be used in the cloud which means no setup hassle.

 ## Preprocessing the data
+The first time I tried implementing this strategy, the backtest simply took too long because the Lean Engine (Quantconnect's backtest engine) had to create a universe of +/- 500 instruments every time rebalancing.
+I then decided to preprocess the data in fja05680's csv file and only include the top 30 symbols for each row / date, as well as their momentum score and volatility standard deviation.

+## Not so fast...
+Quantconnect does not have a premade "momentum score indicator" or a "volatility standard deviation indicator" that we can just use to preprocess the data, so we have to make it ourselves.
+Don't get me wrong, QC does have premade indicators, but just not these specific ones.

+## Momentum Score Indicator